n1xbyte/donutCS/README.md

 Video on basic usage and quick example of automation: https://vimeo.com/369739318

 Template Project is an alteration of https://github.com/TheWover/donut/tree/master/DonutTest

-## Future
-Create more seamless automation for final payload generation, automatic compilation on windows/linux.

-Upgrade to Core 3.0, I'm a derp and just did what I had.

 ## Whats broken until I fix
 URL Delivery is not configured from the original project